 - Maintain our smart, marketing-savvy, consultant level of service.
 We must stay awesome (or get more awesome).

 - Get back to resolving ALL client requests in a reasonable timeframe – for simple requests, I consider this to be 48 hours or less.

 - Affordability.
-Our hourly rate is lower than other developers of similar quality to us, but higher than many of our indirect competitors (those who offer support but aren’t as good as us).
-I aimed for a solution that didn’t require a rate hike.
+I aimed for a solution that did NOT require an hourly support rate hike.
+No change to your billing setup at all.
 The market rates we see for our work run around $135-$250/hour.
 Can you imagine paying as much as you pay your lawyer per hour? #letsnotgothere

 So how’s it work?

 You, the client, fill out the ticketing form on our Client Support page.
 We put buttons all over our jollity.io website to make sure Client Support is always easy to find.
 I REALLY wanted to make reaching us quick and easy for you.
 Here’s what I focused on:

 - Support chat – the fastest, easiest way to get us.
 It’s monitored by 1-2 of us at any given time.
 BUT as I said, we’re a small team, so we can’t promise 24/7 chat availability (unless you’d like me to double all of your prices…).
 For quick, easy questions, you can chat us.
 Chat tells you if one of us is available or not.
 If not, we still get back to your chat message via support email as long as you’ve given us your email address in the chat window.
 Our chat is meant to be EASY, so we require NO information upfront before you get access to us live.
 But if you want us to get back to you later, you will have to give us an email :-).

 - Support ticket – fill out a form, we see it and jump on it.
 We get back to you via email!
 It’s as simple as that.
 I aimed to keep our form as simple as humanly possible while giving you the opportunity to explain what you need all at once.